hoytech/quadrable/README.md

 ### bytesBudget

-When dealing with large and highly divergent trees, the request and response sizes can become very large.
-Sometimes this is not desirable for various reasons:
+When dealing with large and highly divergent trees, the request and response sizes can become quite large.
+Sometimes this is not desirable:

 * The network transport used may have message size restrictions
 * Progress-bar type reporting becomes more difficult
 * Large buffers may need to be allocated in several places during transmission and reception
 * Even if it's possible with a particular network transport, Quadrable does not begin processing a request until the entire message has been received, reducing parallelism

 For these reasons, when creating requests and/or responses, a `bytesBudget` parameter can be specified.
 This limits the sizes of the requests/responses.
-Requests can be made smaller simply by requesting fewer items and waiting until a subsequent request comes before querying the remaining.
+Requests can be made smaller simply by requesting fewer items and querying the rest later.
 Responses can be made smaller by not responding to all the items in a request.
-The syncer supports this, and will pick up any missing items in its next tree reconcilliation.
+The syncer supports this, and will re-request any missing items in its next tree reconcilliation.

-Use of `bytesBudget` is itself a trade-off.
-It slightly increases bandwidth overhead but, more importantly, it also increases the number of round-trips.
+Use of `bytesBudget` does have some disadvantages: It slightly increases bandwidth overhead but, more importantly, it increases the number of round-trips.

 `bytesBudget` is not a hard guarantee, and message will often be smaller than this number.
 The encoded message sizes are estimated during processing, not computed exactly, and this estimation is in most cases conservative.
-Messages can also be larger than the `bytesBudget` when large leaf values are present, because the sync protocol does not yet support chunking values.
+Messages can also be larger than the `bytesBudget` when large leaf values are present, because the sync protocol does not support chunking values.

-For trees that mostly contain short leaf values, with the default depth limits normal response sizes are typically about 10 times larger than the requests.
+For trees that mostly contain short leaf values, normal response sizes are typically about 10 times larger than the requests (with the default depth limits).

 The `syncBench.cpp` program can be used to experiment with different values for `bytesBudget`.